 Advanced Placement Examinations

 The College Level Examination Program (CLEP) is a national program of credit by examination to obtain recognition of college level achievement.
-Colorado Technical University is a registered CLEP credit granting institution and you should consult www.collegeboard.com to find a CLEP examination center in your area.
+Colorado Technical University is a registered CLEP credit granting institution.
+Visit www.collegeboard.com to find a CLEP examination center in your area.

 CLEP examinations are available in the following areas of study:

-DANTES Subject Standardized Tests (DSS) were originally designed for military service members but are now available to both military and civilian learners.
+DSST examinations (formerly DANTES Subject Standardized Tests) were originally designed for military service members but are now available to both military and civilian learners.
 More information on study guides and examination options is available at www.getcollegecredit.com.
 Proficiency credit is awarded for passing scores according to ACE recommendations for the respective lower level course requirements.
-You must submit a copy of an official DSST score report to be evaluated for this proficiency credit award.
+A copy of an official DSST score report must be submitted in order to be evaluated for this proficiency credit award.